Prime Minister Employment Generation Programme (PMEGP Loan)

 Updates Related to PMEGP Loan Scheme

-Explore More About: PMEGP Loan Scheme Details for 2024
+Explore More About: PMEGP Loan Scheme Details

 Recent updates from the government have revised the limits for both sectors.
 Here are the latest limits and attributes of the PMEGP loan: